 Grading Policies

-Roscoe Wilson Elementary School
+Roscoe Wilson Elementary

-The primary purpose of a grade is to measure and communicate what a student knows, understands, and can do as a result of the student’s learning; a secondary purpose for grades is to provide teachers with information for instructional planning.
+The primary purpose of grades is to measure and communicate what a student knows, understands, and can do as a result of the student’s learning; a secondary purpose for grades is to provide teachers with information for instructional planning.
 Additionally, grading provides a level of clarity and consistency in assessment practices throughout the district.

 The following administrative regulations were developed with input and feedback from the district’s Assessment and Grading Committee with input from stakeholders.
 These administrative regulations will be reviewed on an annual basis.

-• Report Cards - The purpose of report card grades is to communicate the student’s level of mastery of the designated Texas Essential Knowledge and Skills (TEKS) - based instructional objectives.
+• Report Cards - The purpose of report card grades is to communicate the student’s level of mastery of the designated Texas Essential Knowledge and Skills (TEKS)‐based instructional objectives.
 EIA (LEGAL)

-• A student’s 504 Plan or Individualized Education Program (IEP) determines appropriate application of these administrative regulations.
+• A student’s 504 Plan or Individualized Education Program (IEP) determines the appropriate application of these administrative regulations.
 EIE (LOCAL)

 • For students who have modified curriculum in any one or more content areas, the general education and/or special education teacher should apply the appropriate code to the student’s report card.